Lemon8

 Lemon8 is a social media app owned by Heliophilia Pte.
-Ltd., a Singaporean company connected to the Chinese internet company ByteDance.
-It was launched in 2020 and modeled after Xiaohongshu.
+Ltd., a Singapore-based company affiliated with ByteDance.
+Launched in Japan in 2020, modeled after Xiaohongshu, the platform focuses on lifestyle content including beauty, fashion, food, travel, and home decor.
+Lemon8 expanded internationally in 2023 and became integrated with TikTok in 2024.

 History

 The app was first launched in Japan in May 2020 under the name Sharee, and hit 1 million downloads in March 2022.
 It launched in the United States and United Kingdom in February 2023, resulting in it becoming one of the most-downloaded apps on App Store in the United States a month later following influencer marketing campaigns.

 In November 2024, Lemon8 began to be integrated with TikTok, allowing users to link their profiles between the services and find their followers.

-Content
+Platform

-Lemon8 has been compared to Instagram, Pinterest, and Chinese app Xiaohongshu (also known as RED or RedNote outside of China), with a particular focus on lifestyle content targeting women (such as beauty, food, and home decor).
+Lemon8 is an image and video sharing platform centered on lifestyle content, including beauty, fashion, travel, food, and home decor.
+Its interface and discovery features have been compared by commentators to Instagram, Pinterest, and Xiaohongshu.
+The platform has gained popularity among younger users, particularly Gen Z, for its emphasis on visually curated lifestyle content and influencer-driven posts.

 Ownership

 While Lemon8 is credited as being a product of Heliophilia Pte.
-Ltd., a private company registered in Singapore, that company shares the exact same address as TikTok's offices in the country.
+Ltd., a private company registered in Singapore, that company has the same address as TikTok's offices in the country.
 TikTok's global general counsel has also spoken on behalf of Lemon8.